Industry Analysis/THE USE OF LARGE LANGUAGE MODELS IN LEGALTECH

 Whenever there is a significant shift in the industry, we are interested in tracking its implications.

-Although many companies have been using AI in legal in some form or other for years now, the advent of ChatGPT and large language models (LLM) that are powerful enough to understand and generate meaningful responses to complex questions without additional training represents a new era.
+Although many companies have been using AI in legal in some form or other for years now, This represents a new era.
+The advent of ChatGPT in November 2022 marked access for legal professionals to large language models (LLM) that are powerful enough to understand and generate meaningful responses to complex questions without additional training represents.
 There remain sceptics who don’t believe the technology is advanced enough to have a significant impact in the legal industry.
 These sceptics find it hard to imagine concrete use cases for the technology in legal practice.
 There are others who believe LLMs and advanced generative AI will radically change the industry in the space of just a few years.

 The truth probably lies somewhere in between.